 So what can I watch?

-Your best UHD options right now come from Sony, Netflix and Amazon.
+Your best UHD options right now come from Netflix and Amazon.

-That said, Amazon has also gotten into the 4K UHD streaming game by offering some of its highest-rated shows – Transparent, Mozart in the Jungle, Man in the High Castle and Mad Dogs – in Ultra HD.
+Amazon has also gotten into the 4K UHD streaming game by offering some of its highest-rated shows – Transparent, Mozart in the Jungle, Man in the High Castle, The Grand Tour and Mad Dogs – in Ultra HD.

 Both streaming services say even more content is on its way and expects the roll-out to ramp up once more TV watchers make the jump to the higher-resolution standard.